verificarlo/fuzzy/README.md

 > Sohier, Devan, et al. "Confidence Intervals for Stochastic Arithmetic."
 ACM Transactions on Mathematical Software (TOMS) 47.2 (2021): 1-33.
 >
 > Kiar, Gregory, et al. "Data Augmentation Through Monte Carlo Arithmetic Leads to More Generalizable Classification in Connectomics." bioRxiv (2020).
+>
+> Chatelain, Yohan, et al. "PyTracer: Automatically profiling numerical instabilities in Python."
+IEEE Transactions on Computers (2022).
+>
+> Des Ligneris, Morgane, et al. "Reproducibility of tumor segmentation outcomes with a deep learning model."
+2023 IEEE 20th International Symposium on Biomedical Imaging (ISBI).
+IEEE, 2023.
+>
+> Pepe, Inés Gonzalez, et al. "Numerical Uncertainty of Convolutional Neural Networks Inference for Structural Brain MRI Analysis."
+International Workshop on Uncertainty for Safe Utilization of Machine Learning in Medical Imaging.
+Cham: Springer Nature Switzerland, 2023.
+>
+> Chatelain, Yohan, et al. "A numerical variability approach to results stability tests and its application to neuroimaging." arXiv preprint arXiv:2307.01373 (2023).
+>
+> Vila, Gaël, et al. "The Impact of Hardware Variability on Applications Packaged with Docker and Guix: a Case Study in Neuroimaging."
+(2024).
+>
+> Gonzalez Pepe, Inés, et al. "Numerical stability of DeepGOPlus inference."
+Plos one 19.1 (2024): e0296725.

 ## License
 The *Fuzzy* copyright belongs to all contributors of this repository, and it is